fernandwill/fernandwill/README.md

 ## Featured Work

 ### PRUaini Portal
-**Founding engineer building an AI-assisted operations and learning management platform for a major Indonesian insurance agency.**
+**Building an AI-assisted operations and learning management platform for a major Indonesian insurance agency.**

 - Supports workflows used daily by **500+ sales representatives**
 - Built the platform with full ownership, end-to-end across product, backend, infrastructure, and deployment